-The course aims to provide students with a grasp of the central issues of the field.
+The course aims to provide students with a grasp of the central issues of the field of religious education.
 It seeks to cultivate a depth of understanding of the meaning of other religious traditions and their relationship with Jews and Judaism.
 It will provide conceptual tools that can serve educational practice in religious education.